Pvt. P. Z. Eldridge

 During the maneuvers the 192nd Tank Battalion performed exceptionally well.
 After the maneuvers, instead of returning to Ft.
 Knox, the battalion remained at Camp Polk.
 None of the members had any idea why they were being kept there.
 On the side of a hill, the battalion members were informed that they were being sent overseas.
-They were told that this decision had been made by General George Patton.
 Those members of the battalion who were 29 years old or older were given the opportunity to resign from federal service.
 It was at that time that P.Z.
 Eldridge joined the 192nd as a replacement and was assigned to B Company.

 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance.

 On the morning of December 8, 1941, the members of B Company were informed of the Japanese attack on Clark Field.
 His tank and the others were sent to the perimeter of the airfield to guard against Japanese paratroopers.
 About 12:45 in the afternoon as the tankers were eating lunch, planes approached the airfield from the north.
 At first, the soldiers thought the planes were American.
 It was only when bombs began exploding on the runways that they knew the planes were Japanese.